lorensen/VTKExamples/src/Python.md

 [TextureThreshold](/Python/Texture/TextureThreshold) | vtkTexture vtkThresholdTextureCoords vtkStructuredGridGeometryFilter | Demonstrate the use of scalar thresholds to show values of flow density on three planes.

 ## Visualization

+See [this tutorial](http://www.vtk.org/Wiki/VTK/Tutorials/3DDataTypes) for a brief explanation of the VTK terminology of mappers, actors, etc.

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |